USDAForestService/fs-cloud-gov-migration/README.md

 `cf ssh` is currently disabled for the production cloud.gov `api-production` and `public-production` spaces.

+This repo may also help you manage the [connected services of the application](https://github.com/18F/fs-open-forest/wiki/Ongoing-site-architecture#connected-services).

 ## Running the script

 Enter all of your envs in `env.sh` (env-sample.sh) includes all the necessary variables.